A letter...

 How We Work

-We spend time understanding the supply chain—from farmers in the North to factories and artisans in Lagos—because the process matters just as much as the outcome.
-We believe where something is made, and who makes it, should be visible.
+We spend time with the supply chain, from farms to workshops, because the process matters as much as the outcome.
+We believe where something is made and who makes it should be visible.

-This approach isn’t perfect or finished.
-It’s evolving.
-And that honesty is part of the brand.
+This approach isn't perfect.
+It's evolving.
+That honesty is part of the brand.

 Who BIYÓ Is For

-BIYÓ is for people who express themselves through what they wear.
+BIYÓ is for people who care what they wear.

-For those who appreciate craft, care about origin, and like pieces that feel personal rather than disposable.
-Our community moves between places, cultures, and ideas—and values clothing that reflects that complexity.
+For those who appreciate craft and want to know where things come from.
+Our community moves between places, cultures, and ideas and wants clothing that reflects that complexity.